Showtimes/FFCrimsonUnderscore/README.md

 }
 ```

-`FFValidationViewClientDelegate` protocol provides few other methods which you could use to get more information about validation process.
+`FFValidationClientDelegate` protocol provides few other methods which you could use to get more information about validation process.
 But in most cases it's enough to only implement the method above.